JohnLeber/CUDA-Path-Tracer/README.md

 # MFC-PATH-TRACER

 A DirectX 11/MFC application that implements a simple path tracer.
 The application loads Crytek's Sponza model and allows the camera to be positioned using the mouse and WASD keys.
 There is a single light source that can also be positioned.
-There are two implemenations of the algorithm, that first using the CPU and OpenMP, and the second suing CUDA.
+There are two implemenations of the algorithm, the first using the CPU and OpenMP, and the second using CUDA.

 ##Notes